๐ŸŽจAmerican Art โ€“ 1945 to Present

 Donald Judd's "Untitled (Stack)" (1967)

-• Mathematical precision replaces artistic composition; the intervals between boxes equal the height of each box, creating a non-hierarchical, anti-relational structure
+• Mathematical precision replaces artistic composition: the intervals between boxes equal the height of each box, creating a non-hierarchical, anti-relational structure

 Sol LeWitt's "Serial Project, I (ABCD)" (1966)

-Compare: Judd's "Stack" vs. LeWitt's "Serial Project"—both use repetition of geometric units, but Judd emphasizes physical presence and specific materials while LeWitt prioritizes conceptual systems over materiality.
+Compare: Judd's "Stack" vs. LeWitt's "Serial Project": both use repetition of geometric units, but Judd emphasizes physical presence and specific materials while LeWitt prioritizes conceptual systems over materiality.
 If asked about Minimalism's relationship to Conceptual Art, LeWitt bridges both movements.

 Industrial Materials and Literal Presence

-These sculptors embraced factory-made materials—steel, bricks, fluorescent lights—to eliminate the "artist's touch" and emphasize the literal, physical properties of objects rather than metaphor or illusion.
+These sculptors embraced factory-made materials (steel, bricks, fluorescent lights) to eliminate the "artist's touch" and emphasize the literal, physical properties of objects rather than metaphor or illusion.

 Carl Andre's "Equivalent VIII" (1966)

-• 120 firebricks arranged in a 2×6×102 \times 6 \times 10 rectangular configuration directly on the gallery floor—no pedestal, no elevation
+• 120 firebricks arranged in a two-layer rectangular configuration directly on the gallery floor, with no pedestal or elevation

-• Horizontal orientation was revolutionary; Andre called his works "sculpture as place" rather than sculpture as form, emphasizing how viewers move around and across the work
+• Horizontal orientation was revolutionary.
+Andre called his works "sculpture as place" rather than sculpture as form, emphasizing how viewers move around and across the work

-Dan Flavin's "The Diagonal of May 25, 1963" (1963)
+Dan Flavin's "the diagonal of May 25, 1963" (1963)

 Richard Serra's "One Ton Prop (House of Cards)" (1969)

-Compare: Andre's "Equivalent VIII" vs. Flavin's "Diagonal"—both use industrial materials literally (bricks remain bricks, lights remain lights), but Andre emphasizes mass and horizontal extension while Flavin dematerializes space through light and color.
+Compare: Andre's "Equivalent VIII" vs. Flavin's "diagonal": both use industrial materials literally (bricks remain bricks, lights remain lights), but Andre emphasizes mass and horizontal extension while Flavin dematerializes space through light and color.
 This contrast illustrates Minimalism's range from heavy physicality to ethereal presence.

 Scale, Body, and Phenomenological Experience

-Tony Smith's "Die" (1962)
+Tony Smith's "Die" (1962, fabricated 1968)

-• Black, matte surface absorbs light and refuses visual entry, emphasizing the cube as impenetrable, self-contained form
+• Black, matte surface absorbs light and refuses visual entry, emphasizing the cube as an impenetrable, self-contained form

 Robert Morris's "L-Beams" (1965)

-Compare: Smith's "Die" vs. Morris's "L-Beams"—both address human-scale perception, but "Die" presents a single, unchanging form while Morris's three identical beams prove that context and position alter how we perceive identical objects.
+Compare: Smith's "Die" vs. Morris's "L-Beams": both address human-scale perception, but "Die" presents a single, unchanging form while Morris's three identical beams prove that context and position alter how we perceive identical objects.
 This is a crucial point for FRQs about phenomenology in Minimalism.

 Surface, Color, and the Object-Painting Boundary